Arkleseisure/Arkleseisure.github.io/pages/mnist.md

 When we looked at the XOR dataset, we saw that we were able to interpret the network just from its weights.
 This doesn't work for MNIST.
 Activation maximization, also introduced with XOR, does however.
 It also produces modern art, such as this image:
 ![I](/images/mnist_trigger_image.png "Activation maximization resulting image")

 What does this image represent?
 Well, to my eye, this looks like this neuron activates for the loop that appears at the bottom of some digits, such as in the digits 3, 5, 6, and 8.
-In particular, we can see that the dark section towards the middle hinders any digits which might otherwise activate the surroundings, such as the digit 4 for example.
+In particular, we can see that the dark section towards the middle hinders any digits which might otherwise activate the surroundings of this bottom loop, such as the digit 4 for example.
 Equally noteworthy is the bright spot towards the top right of the image, which may be an example of polysemanticity in action - this example was taken from a very small network with a single hidden layer of 6 neurons.
 I imagine that this particular spot identifies images which reach far out into that corner, potentially helping to identify digits such as the number 7, which may activate that part of the image.

 Now, a note on polysemanticity.
 This is a phenomenon which has been noticed in machine learning interpretability research where neurons activate for more than one type of feature.
 It complicates interpretability research considerably and isn't really addressed in this project, although I expect that it would be in principle possible to introduce this into our methods.
 This could be done for instance by producing several activation maximising images, but instead of maximising a single activation, we attempt to maximise the magnitude of the activation vector, and minimise the scalar product between these activation vectors, hence finding inputs which correspond to very different semantic meaning inside the network.
 The details of implementation of this are left to future work.